Introduction [2/10]

 Correct the error and run the program.

-Hint: Sometimes, the verifier will offer helpful suggestions.
-In this case, pay close attention to the advice it provides.
+Hint: The verifier may offer helpful suggestions.
+In this case, pay close attention to its advice.

 Solution...

-The error is in the third statement: it is missing a semicolon (;) symbol at the end.
+The error is in the third statement: it is missing a semicolon (;) at the end:

 println "Up above the world so high," ;